 |Remarks by Ambassador Geng Shuang at the UN Security Council Briefing on Yemen|

-I thank Special Envoy Hans Grundberg and Ms. Wosornu for their briefings.
-I also listened carefully to Ms. Al-Hajj’s statement.
-We welcome the participation of the representatives of Yemen and Saudi Arabia at today's meeting, I would like to make three points.
+I thank Special Envoy Hans Grundberg.
+Assistant Secretar-General Joyce Msuya, and Resident Coordinator David Gressly for their briefings.
+I also welcome the presence of the representatives of Yemen and the Netherlands at today's meeting.